 Filming your IGTV series also doesn’t have to take weeks of work.

 “In terms of process, we have a writers meeting on Monday where we come up with the concepts and lock those in,” Mel says.
 “Then we build out a script and decide what graphics and screencasts we need to make.”

 From there, it’s just a matter of filming the episode.

-It’s true, you really do not need a ton of expensive equipment in order to film video content!
-Our phones are powerful machines these days, so all you really need is your phone and some good natural light to get started.
+And you really don’t need a ton of expensive equipment in order to film video content!
+Our phones are powerful machines these days, so all you need is some good natural light to get started.

-If you want to level up your video production a bit, here is what we are currently using to film Screen Time:
+Here is what we are used to film Screen Time: